How to make healthy vanilla cupcakes with whole wheat flour, no refined sugars, and a healthier yogurt and cream cheese based frosting!

 Because these cupcakes are made with whole wheat flour, they are a tiny bit less fluffy but still very soft and moist!
 I would never think you can make healthy cupcakes with whole wheat flour and that is why I never attempted to.
 I assume using spelt flour will yield lighter cupcakes.

 To keep cupcakes healthy I also used coconut oil, applesauce and maple syrup (honey works too).
 The icing is creamy and because it’s made with fresh ingredients, cupcakes should be refrigerated.
+Serve them up as a treat alone or enjoy alongside a healthy frappuccino or iced coffee!

 Healthy Vanilla Cupcakes